 - Climate Risk Analysis, Course/Office Building, Kreuzstrasse 27, Heckenbeck, 37581 Bad Gandersheim, Germany

 - Contact phone: +49 5563 999246 and +49 5563 9998140

 - Picturesque medieval town Bad Gandersheim; nice rural landscape with high ecological awareness in and around Heckenbeck (which is approximately 5 km to the west of the centre of Bad Gandersheim); intellectually stimulating, co-operative atmosphere and family-like setting at CRA and in the village

 - External Link: Heckenbeck on TV [in German]

 - Local organic food store in walking distance: Grüne Tomaten

 - Option to take meditation or Ashtanga/Kundalini yoga lessons in Heckenbeck (please indicate wish in the registration email)

 - Option to take bodywork or osteopathy treatment in Heckenbeck (please indicate wish in the registration email)

 A wide range of room types (see below) is available but their number is limited.
 It is therefore advisable to book early.
 Please contact CRA if you need additional information or help with the booking.

-- CRA's Guest Studio: at the venue, one place (single) maximum, breakfast included, E-bike rental included, sauna, LAN, 75 EUR per night and person, high quality (***)
+- CRA's Guest Studio: at the venue, one place (single) maximum, breakfast and supper included, E-bike rental included, sauna, LAN, 80 EUR per night and person, high quality (***)